lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 ok no hurry. so when it is ready, xxx can receive?
 <=Yeah exactly, that's the bare minimum.
 If that doesn't work, there's no test.​

+#### progress check
+bro trade exposure report is ready? we can help do validate result "UAT" Not right now — too many things have come up.
+I'm currently heads-down preparing docs for the investors.
 ### business email

 Hi Finance Team,